timeitel/timeitel/README.md

 - PostgreSQL
 - GCP

-and for side projects, I'm learning Rust 🦀.
+and for side projects, I'm working on wasm and native games (using Rust).

 [![linkedin-shield]][linkedin] [![email-shield]][email] [![portfolio-shield]][website]